Srinidhi94/personal-finance-dashboard/CONTRIBUTING.md

-# Contributing to Expense Tracker
+# Contributing to Personal Finance Dashboard

-Thank you for considering contributing to Expense Tracker!
+Thank you for considering contributing to Personal Finance Dashboard!
 This document outlines the process for contributing to this project.

 ## Code of Conduct